prachigauriar/Task/README.md

 * Simple, well-documented Objective-C API
 * Flexible system for expressing your app’s workflows in a clear, concise manner
 * Powerful execution system that allows you to easily manage your workflow’s execution
-    * Tasks that are not waiting on their prerequisites are automatically started
+    * Tasks are started as soon as all their prerequisites have finished successfully
     * Tasks that have no cross-dependencies are executed concurrently
     * Tasks and their dependents can be easily cancelled or retried
     * Tasks that previously finished successfully can be reset and re-run
-* Strong task state reporting so that you know when a task succeeds or fails
+* Strong task state reporting so that you know when a task succeeds, fails, or is cancelled
 * Block and selector tasks for creating tasks that execute a block or method
-* External condition tasks for representing prerequisite user interaction or some other external condition to be fulfilled
+* External condition tasks for representing prerequisite user interaction or other external conditions that must be fulfilled before work can continue
-* Subworkflow tasks for executing whole workflows as a single task in a workflow
+* Subworkflow tasks for executing whole workflows as a single step in a workflow
 * Easy-to-extend API for creating your own reusable tasks
 * Works with both iOS and OS X